centfinance/Symmetric.Community/README.md

 <h1 align=center><code>Cent Community</code></h1>

-Welcome to Cent global community!
+Welcome to Symmetric global community!

 This guide is designed to help you learn what resources are available and get started contributing.